glondu/belenios/doc/nspawn/README.md

 You might want to update `belenios-nspawn` and `belenios-container@.service` as Belenios evolves.

-To deploy an instance named `main`, create a directory `/srv/belenios-containers/main`, and copy there `rootfs.squashfs` and the `belenios` directory (beware of the owner).
+To deploy an instance named `main`:

+ * create a directory `/srv/belenios-containers/main`
+ * copy there `rootfs.squashfs`
+ * create a `belenios` sub-directory belonging to user 1000 and group 1000
+ * create there an `ocsigenserver.conf.in` file (you can take the one in Belenios sources as example)

+Beware, the `belenios` directory and its contents must belong to user and group 1000, which correspond to user and group `belenios` inside the deployment environment, but may appear as different names on the host.

 You can then run the instance with:

     systemctl start belenios-container@main.service